railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 enabling the salesperson to choose the best mode for fulfilling a particular order by varying the sales order parameters as needed.

-The figures :ref:`fig-stfrst` and :ref:`fig-stfrord` show the change of stock levels for one product managed as `Make to Order` and another managed as `Make to Stock`.
+The figures :ref:`fig-stfrst2` and :ref:`fig-stfrord2` show the change of stock levels for one product managed as `Make to Order` and another managed as `Make to Stock`.
 The two figures are taken from OpenERP's :guilabel:`Stock Level Forecast` report, available from the product form.

-.. _fig-stfrst:
+.. _fig-stfrst2:

 .. figure:: images/stock_from_stock.png
    :scale: 65